frazs/prometheus-operator-configs/README.md

 # prometheus-operator-configs

-**This README is out of date**.
-Certain sections no longer apply after upgrading to Kube-Prometheus-Stack and/or applying changes through terraform instead of manualy.
-Configurations in the repository are still maintained as references.

-Custom configurations the Prometheus Operator, spanning Prometheus, AlertManager, Grafana, and various exporters.
-Work in progress.

-The code snippets in the following notes are listed for reference and may later be pipelined or refactored. **Note that they do not include the -n flag**: on my end, [kubens](https://github.com/ahmetb/kubectx) is used to automaticaly enforce the 'monitoring' namespace on kubectl commands.
+A collection of example monitoring component configurations intended for use with the Prometheus Operator as installed through [Kube Prometheus-Stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack).

+Provided on an as-is basis for reference.
+May be out of date.

+## Notes

+### Alert labels

+The alert labels used in these examples, `severity`, `scope`, and `resolves` are all arbitrarily defined for the specific routing desired.
+They do not need to be used in this manner, with these names, or at all.

+The `resolves: never` label is used to handle not reporting resolutions for certain increment based alerts that, by design, always immediately resolve themselves.

-### To apply the cluster tag
+### To apply the cluster tag to alerts

-In the Prometheus Operator terraform script under prometheus.prometheusSpec, add:
+In kube-prometheus-stack values, under `prometheus.prometheusSpec`, add:

 ```
 externalLabels:
   cluster: your cluster name
 ```

-externalLabels should be flush with storageSpec.
+`externalLabels` should be flush with `storageSpec`.

-An example usecase for this is to differentiate multiple clusters' AlertManagers alerting to the same Slack channel.
+An example usecase for this is to differentiate multiple clusters' Alertmanagers alerting to the same notification channel.

 ### To add more data sources to Grafana

-Such as the Prometheus of other clusters, in the Prometheus Operator terraform script under grafana and flush with 'ingress', add (example):
+Such as the Prometheus of other clusters.
+In kube-prometheus-stack values, under `grafana` and flush with `ingress`, add (example):

 ```
 additionalDataSources: